cszhu/firefly.js/README.md

   * big
 * #FFFFFF is the color of the fireflies.
 It takes in hex colors.

-Note you must use quotations!
+Note you must use quotations for it to work :)

 ### How To Use
 Put it in your HTML page with some `<style>` tags.